wisskirchenj/gateway/README.md

 # Cluster-Gateway

-Spring Cloud gateway application, that implements a login and register server as Open-ID connect hub to web-services in the cloud.
+Spring Cloud gateway MVC application, that implements a login and register server as Open-ID connect hub to web-services in the cloud.
 Spring security's Oauth2-client is used for the OpenId-Login (OIDC) and Spring Webflux is used to serve a register endpoint (see below).

 ## Technology / External Libraries

-- Java 20
+- Java 21
-- Spring Cloud Gateway 4.0.6
+- Spring Cloud Gateway Mvc 4.1.0
-- Spring Boot 3.1.1 Oauth-client
+- Spring Boot 3.2 with Oauth-client
-- Spring Boot 3.1.1 Webflux
 - Spring AOT native image on GraalVM
-- Gradle 8.1.1
+- Gradle 8.5
-- Tests with Spring Security `WebTestClient` and `@WithMockToken`

 ## Program description